-The 2021 LJSD Parent Survey
+The 2022 LJSD Parent Survey

-The Lowell Joint School District sent surveys home to parents in the spring of 2021.
+The Lowell Joint School District sent surveys home to parents in the spring of 2022.

-Parents were asked to respond to 24 questions with 'Agree / Strongly Agree/ Disagree / Strongly Disagree / Do Not Know'.
-Macy families returned 191 surveys.
+Parents were asked to respond to questions with 'Agree / Strongly Agree/ Disagree /Strongly Disagree/ Do Not Know'.

-Parents answer questions that cover 5 Focus Areas of program and school climate.
-Scores listed are for responses of Strongly Agree and Agree.
+Parents answered questions that cover 5 Focus Areas of program and school climate.
+Scores listed are for responses of Strongly Agree and Agree, where possible, the previous year's percentage is listed in parenthesis.